How to have a Debt Free Christmas.

 4. Fetch Rewards

-Download Fetch Rewards here and enter code WC1TU for BONUS 2,000 ($2) points when you scan your first receipt!
+Download Fetch Rewards here and enter code FETCH2K for 2,000 ($2) bonus points when you scan your first receipt!

 5. Take Advantage of Cash Back

 Similar to Fetch Rewards (where you earn points to redeem for gift cards) are cash back apps.
 These apps will give you actual cash back on items you buy during regular shopping trips.
 Two of my favorite cash back apps are Rakuten and Ibotta.

 Rakuten is so easy to use, you usually don’t even realize you are using it!